Subhadip-Paul2006/Games-Using-Python/README.md

 |    5     | Pong Game          | ⏳ Planned     |Subh & Abhishek|

 #Remember reading the README.md file in each projects before using it.
+#Be coutious before using the Flappy Bird.
+Some bug may be there!!!
+README.md not prepared for the same.
+Appologize 🙏 !!!